TheHive-Project/docs/docs/thehive/user-guides/organisation-managers/case-templates.md

 ## List case templates

 The management of the case templates is accessible through the menu *Organisation > Case Templates* .
-To manage them your profile need to have the permission 'manageCaseTemplate' (refer to [Profiles and permissions](../Administrators/profiles.md)).
+To manage them your profile must have the permission 'manageCaseTemplate' (refer to [Profiles and permissions](../Administrators/profiles.md)).

 ## Create or upload template